docs

 ?
 Project name:

-Becomes the folder name for the new project and the value of name in bedrock.config.json.
-It's also propagated into the manifest header.name fields as <name> BP and <name> RP.
+Becomes the folder name for the new project and the value of name in config.json.
+It's also propagated into the manifest header.name fields as <name> BP and <name> RP, and is the basis for the derived namespace the generators use.

 ?
 Destination folder: (./<project-name>)